Natario/opencvgame/README.md

 # How to run

 1. Make sure your webcam is on.
-2. You need to have both the `resources` folder and `opencv_world480.dll` alongside the .exe.
+2. You need to download at least `opencvgame.exe`, the `resources` folder and `opencv_world480.dll` and put them in the same folder.
-3. Run `opencvgame.exe`.
+3. Run `opencvgame.exe` either by double-clicking or running from the command line.
+4. You can also run `opencvgame.exe hands` from the command line to play a version of the game where you use your hands instead of your head to catch the coins.
+Please note that this version uses more CPU.

 <br/>